 Children's Nutrition Image

-A balanced diet, containing all the required nutrients, can improve the quality of life for people of all ages.
+If you’re a parent, you know that battle of making sure your kids are getting enough fruits and vegetables.
+It’s pretty hard to convince a five-year-old that life simply can’t subsist on dino nuggets and mac ‘n cheese.
 But proper nutrition is never more important than during childhood.
 The foundation of all the systems used throughout life is formed during those early years.
-Being deficient in one of these nutritional building blocks can have catastrophic consequences later in life.
+Nutritional deficiencies can stunt growth and cause bigger problems later in life.
 So, what do you need to know about children’s nutrition?

 Age-related macular degeneration, or AMD, is a condition that causes the general failure of vision over time.
 And, it’s one that research shows can be significantly affected by proper nutrition.
 This is especially true for those who eat a Mediterranean diet.
 Recent research has proven the importance of the nutrients found in the diets of Mediterranean people.
 By copying these diets, we can also prevent AMD.